ftsrg/hypernate/README.md

 Middlewares are fully functional services that are usually application-independent, thus reusable across applications.

 Hypernate also identified some repeating, application-independent tasks around the Fabric `ChaincodeStub` that might be handy across different projects.
-What's more, you can chain more middlewares together, similarly to web server middlewares!
+What’s more, you can chain more middlewares together, similarly to web server middlewares!
 Cherry-pick your middlewares to easily shape the feature set of your chaincode.

 Currently, the following middlewares are available (with more on the way!):
-* `LoggingStubMiddleware`: wraps popular ledger access operations with logging, so you always know what's happening between your business logic and ledger.
+* `LoggingStubMiddleware`: wraps popular ledger access operations with logging, so you always know what’s happening between your business logic and ledger.
 * `WriteBackCachedStubMiddleware`: implements caching of raw ledger entries to lower the traffic between the chaincode and the peer, and also to support the _read-your-own-write_ data access semantic.

 The following code snippet shows: